 \textbf{Metrics.} Following established conventions in the literature, we evaluate ShelfAware via: \begin{itemize} \item \textbf{Global localization success.} A trial is a success if localization convergence occurs within the first 95\% of the trajectory and remains converged until the end. \item \textbf{Convergence time (s).} Time from start to the beginning of the final convergence for successful trials. \item \textbf{Tracking ATE.} Absolute Trajectory Error (translation/rotation RMSE) computed after final convergence until end-of-sequence. \end{itemize}

-\textbf{Convergence criterion.} We declare convergence when the estimated pose is within $0.4$~m translation and $\pi/4$ rad rotation of ground truth and stays within that threshold.
-The $0.4$~m threshold reflects the manipulation zone used in downstream product-retrieval tasks \cite{agrawalShelfHelpEmpoweringHumans2023}.
+\textbf{Convergence criterion.} Anthropometric studies indicate a standing reach of $\sim$0.7--0.9 m \cite{sengupta2000maximum}; thus, localization errors below 0.7 m ensure targets remain within the reachable workspace.
+We declare convergence when the estimated pose is within $0.7$~m translation and $\pi/4$ rad rotation of ground truth and stays within that threshold.
 We tuned semantic similarity weights by grid search and report results for $\alpha=0.4, \beta=0.4, \gamma=0.2$ (Sec.\ref{sec:shelfaware_semantic_obs_model}).